Lifeu Ishtene: Soundtrack

+Release

 International release

 The film will be screened overseas in the countries of USA, UK, Australia, Singapore, among others from October 2011 onwards.
 In California's Bay Area, the screening is scheduled for 14, 15, 16, 22 and 23 October at Serra Theaters.

 Online release

 The movie got released online to curb piracy and to reach out to NRI audience.
 The film was released in two versions.
 The higher resolution version is priced at five dollars, the low resolution version for two dollars and fifty cents.

 Reception

 Critical response

 Overall, the film garnered very good reviews from critics.
 A critic from The Times of India scored the film at 4.5 out of 5 stars and says " It's a movie for the youngistan.
 There is romance, comedy, dance and witty dialogues to keep you entertained.
 There is no strong storyline but it concludes with a message for the youth".
 A critic from Bangalore Mirror wrote "This is not a film where you can search for a story or pinpoint a particularly good aspect.
 But they could have had better songs, those usually need to go by a ‘first-impression’ basis".
 A critic from The New Indian Express wrote "who hails from a poor family from a village, wants to work hard to earn money and support his parents but suffers from cancer.
 Each character has its own uniqueness and the credit must go to director Pavan Kumar.
 Youth who love fun-oriented flicks could find this movie a worthy watch".
 B S Srivani from Deccan Herald wrote "The portion between Satish and Digant towards the end appears to be a justification of sorts, a quiet rebellion by the director against convention.
 But when there’s instant connect with the target audience - the 20 somethings - do niceties matter anymore? ".
 Shruti Indira Lakshminarayana from Rediff.com scored the film at 3.5 out of 5 stars and wrote "He has done well to avoid any melodrama.
 Rich visuals, especially in the songs, make the film enjoyable.
 The second half feels a bit stretched and some smart editing here would have helped".
 A critic from News18 India wrote "Jnana Murthy captures the mood of the film quite effectively.
 Editing is also good.
 Despite some of the flaws, Pawan Kumar's debut film 'Lifu Ishtene' looks interesting and watchable".